Background, Personal History, and Development

 Consciousness, specifically the mind, can be phenomenologically quantified and statistically assessed in a reliable and valid manner.
 By providing this methodology to quantify and statistically assess the various noema and noeses of subjective consciousness (Husserl, 1913/1972), I believe we will be better able to generate more refined, comprehensive, and interesting ways to investigate consciousness, the mind, and its interface with human behavior, experience, and its neurobiological underpinnings.

-Some time ago Metzinger (1995) in his book, Conscious Experience, wrote: “Today, the problem of consciousness . . . marks the very limit of human striving for understanding.
+Two decades ago Metzinger (1995) in his book, Conscious Experience, wrote: “Today, the problem of consciousness . . . marks the very limit of human striving for understanding.
 It appears to many to be the last great puzzle and the greatest theoretical challenge of our time” (p.
 3).
 I agree whole-heartily!
 This is an area that needs to be more fully explored and I believe the tools that you can download from this website will allow that challenge to at least begin to be more fully addressed.